lucas2005gao/react-webpage-thumbnail/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Skeletonic is maintained under the [Semantic Versioning](https://semver.org/) guidelines.
+For transparency into our release cycle and in striving to maintain backward compatibility, react-webpage-thumbnail is maintained under the [Semantic Versioning](https://semver.org/) guidelines.

 ## Built With